ramnreddy15/Website/README.md

 5. Have your `base` as master and `compare` to the relevant branch.
 In the example's case it would be `fix-documentation`.
 6. Now click the ```Compare & pull request``` button, title it something relevant to the issue you are fixing, and lastly you do not need to include a description, but you must include ```Closes #<issue number>```.
 In the example's case it would be ```Closes #4``` (this will automatically close the pertinent issue).

+You will notice that there are tests being run on the code you submitted.
+These tests check for security issues, accesibility issues, build issues, and code issues.
+Some of the issues are analyzed by deepsource.io and not easily accesible through github; if you want to see the issues pleam DM me.

 # Available Scripts

 In the project directory, you can run: